akashmailar/Yes-Bank-Stock-Analysis-EDA/README.md

-# Yes-Bank-Stock-Analysis-EDA
-This project performs an exploratory data analysis (EDA) on Yes Bank Stock Prices to extract meaningful insights and trends.
-The analysis utilizes Python's data science libraries to visualize and understand the behavior of stock prices over time.
+# Yes Bank Stock Prices Analysis

+## 📌 Project Type: Exploratory Data Analysis (EDA)

+## 👤 Contribution: Individual

+### 📖 Project Summary
+This project conducts an **Exploratory Data Analysis (EDA)** of ***Yes Bank***'s stock prices from **July 2005 to November 2020**.
+The analysis aims to uncover trends, patterns, and insights into the stock price movements over the years.
+Given Yes Bank's financial turbulence, particularly during the **2020 crisis**, this study helps in understanding the historical fluctuations in stock prices.